-We agreed with the Audit Committee to report to it all identified errors in excess of £1,300.
+We agreed with the Audit Committee to report to it all identified errors in excess of £5,000 (parent company: £1,300).
 Errors below that threshold would also be reported to it if, in our opinion as auditor, disclosure was required on qualitative grounds.